-The table below shows certain key data supporting our Proposed Amendment to the 2017 Stock Plan, including certain awards outstanding under the 2017 Stock Plan, the NCR Corporation 2013 Stock Plan, the 2011 Stock Plan, the 2006 Stock Plan and the Management Stock Plan (collectively, the "Prior Plans").
-Our common stock outstanding is shown with our Series A Convertible Preferred Stock included on an "as converted" basis as noted above.
+The table below shows certain key data supporting our Proposed Amendment to the 2017 Stock Plan, including certain awards outstanding under the 2017 Stock Plan, the NCR Corporation 2013 Stock Plan, the 2011 Stock Plan and the Management Stock Plan (collectively, the "Prior Plans").
+Our common stock outstanding is shown with our Series A Convertible Preferred Stock included on an "as converted" basis.